stephje/javascript-quiz/README.md

 ## Project Outline

-An interactive, timed Javascript quiz that stores a high score leaderboard in local storage.
+An interactive, timed JavaScript quiz that stores a high score leaderboard in local storage.
 Developed in accordance with the following acceptance criteria:

 ```